 Our gait analysis is performed by a licensed physical therapist and includes detailed examination of not only the foot and ankle, but hips, back and upper body as well.
 Breakdown of gait can result from weakness anywhere in the body, so simply looking at the foot and ankle does not give a complete picture.
 Our analysis also includes a physical assessment so you know how to improve your form and perform exercises for best results.

 The Medical Motion system allows the therapists to measure the patient’s body movements, body mechanics and muscle activity.
 As the patient walks or runs on a treadmill, three synchronized video cameras will be used to identify mechanical imperfections and make corrections to minimize stress on the individual's body.

 - Gait analysis with education on running form both barefoot and with shoes.

 - Personalized exercises to improve performance and prevent injury.

 How long does it take and what should I bring?

-The assessment takes 1.5 hours but will only require running for a total of 1-2 minutes.
-Wear tight-fitting clothing of light color, including socks, so that your movements can be easily observed on camera.
-Also, bring your current running shoes and an old pair to look at wear patterns.
-If you have long hair, please tie it back!
+The assessment takes 1.5 hours but will only require running for a total of one to two minutes.
+Wear tight-fitting clothing of light color, including socks, so your movements can be easily observed on camera.
+Also, bring your current running shoes and an old pair to compare wear patterns.
+If you have long hair, please tie it back.